 The new office boasts several unique rooms that were designed to accommodate a variety of uses, such as interdepartmental events, executive meetings, and educational workshops.
 Cactus is a private meeting space with a beautiful view while neighboring Coyote is a stately conference room featuring a glass wall frosted with the MWH logo and a breathtaking view of Papago Butte.

 The War Rooms are the Phoenix Team’s favorite collaborative area thus far.
 This adaptable space, which can be divided into two separate rooms, is equipped with large TVs, glass wall-mounted whiteboards, and whiteboard desks that can be configured to meet the needs of any event.
-Within just the first month of opening, the Phoenix team held Marketing and Estimating Summits in the War Rooms, hosting MWH, Slayden, and Methuen team members from across the US.
+Within just the first month of opening, the Phoenix team held Marketing and Estimating Summits in the War Rooms, hosting MWH, Slayden, and Methuen team members from across the U.S.

 The private offices, bullpens, and cubicles are bright and bustling with coworkers hard at work.
 Each of these fresh workspaces were built with innovation, collaboration, and comfort in mind.
 The Phoenix office truly has a work area to fit the needs of each team member.
 All work areas include: